Activists form human chain across Nashville, Tennessee, on Covenant school shooting anniversary

 The event was sponsored by Voices for a Safer Tennessee, formed by a group of local moms just after the shooting last year to try to move the needle on gun safety issues in the Republican-controlled state.
 They planned the first human chain event within days of coming together and brought out more than 10,000 people.
 They expected even more on Wednesday.

-The Linking Arms for Change last year was one of the few events where Covenant mom Sarah Shoop Neuman felt she could take her young child, she said.
+Linking Arms for Change last year was one of the few events where Covenant mom Sarah Shoop Neumann felt she could take her young child, she said.

 On Wednesday, she linked arms with Shaundelle Brooks, who has been fighting for changes to Tennessee's gun laws since her son was murdered during a mass shooting at a Nashville Waffle House in 2018.

-Note: This story was first published March 27, 2024.
-It has been updated March 28, 2024, to correct the last name of a Covenant student's mom.
-She is Sarah Shoop Neumann, not Neuman.